 International Coach Recognition

-Manitoba coaches who have coached at International Events in 2010.
+Manitoba coaches who have coached at International Events in the previous year.
 The coach must have coached an International Event, in Canada or overseas.

-To be eligible to receive a Coaching Manitoba Excellence Award, coaches must:
+To be eligible to receive a Coaching Manitoba IMPACT Award, coaches must:

 1. Coach amateur athletes.